TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/owasp-top-ten.md

 - For GraphQL APIs:
   - [Schema Introspection]({{< ref "graphql/introspection" >}}) ensures that the Tyk Dashboard automatically uses the schema of the upstream GraphQL API and can keep it synchronised if it changes.
   - [GraphQL Schema Validation]({{< ref "graphql/validation#schema-validation" >}}) prevents invalid schemas from being saved.
 This catches errors such as duplicate type names and usage of unknown types.
 - Third-party [Secret Storage]({{< ref "tyk-configuration-reference/kv-store" >}}) to centralise configuration of sensitive data such as passwords.
-This data can then be dynamically referenced by Tyk configuration files, rather than hard coded.
+This data can then be dynamically referenced by Tyk configuration files, rather than being hard coded.
 - Users can can write their own [custom plugins]({{< ref "plugins" >}}) in a variety of languages, either directly or through gRPC calls, to implement their requirements.

 APIM owners should schedule regular [Penetration Tests](https://en.wikipedia.org/wiki/Penetration_test) to ensure the security of their published services.
 Tyk, through our Professional Services or Partners, can assist in the process.